39digits/dotfiles/README.md

 wsl --install
 ```

-Check the documentation on [installing WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) if you wish to install a different version of Linux other than Ubuntu LTS.
+Check the documentation on [installing WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) if you wish to install a different version of Ubuntu other than the current LTS.

 Once completed you will need to reboot your system.
 Terminal will automatically open upon login to the newly installed Linux and ask you to setup your new user.